Leonardo to Matisse at The Met

 Aside from the delightful anecdotes that give more of a personal context to a work of art, Ingres’s drawings elicited sighs of praise.

-Another of our favorites was a magnificent ink wash drawing by Tiepolo, which Rochat noted has only three values, dark accents, shadows, and the color of the paper for the highlights.
+Another of our favorites was a magnificent ink wash drawing by Giovanni Battista Tiepolo, which Rochat noted has only three values: dark accents, shadows, and the color of the paper for the highlights.
 It looks very abbreviated in its execution, but the overall effect feels very full and complete.
-It bounces off the page.
+It jumps off the page.

-Other favorites included “The Descent into Limbo,” by the circle of Andrea Mantegna; a whimsical drawing of men shoveling chairs by the circle of Rogier van der Weyden; two Rembrandts, including his drawing of Leonardo da Vinci’s “Last Supper,” which curiously includes a dog; a Canaletto landscape; a small self-portrait by Goya; and a couple of Degas drawings.
+Other favorites included “The Descent into Limbo” by the circle of Andrea Mantegna; a whimsical drawing of men shoveling chairs by the circle of Rogier van der Weyden; a Canaletto landscape; a small self-portrait by Goya; a couple of Degas drawings; and two Rembrandts, including his drawing of da Vinci’s “Last Supper,” which curiously includes a dog.